Zaltu/mad-bot/README.md

 - simplified callback management

 ## Requirements
-__Python 3.6 :luigihands:__
-- discord 1.0.1
-- APScheduler 3.6.0
-- pyquery 1.4.0
-- wikipedia 1.4.0
-- zaltu/backdoorgery | master branch (vendored)
+mad-bot runs only on __Python 3.6__.
+This is because the dependency `discord==1.0.1` requires python 3.6.
+I may try and update it in the future, but oof.

 # AIGIS
-This repo also contains the proper configuration to be run with Aigis.
+This repo also contains the proper configuration to be run with Aigis as an *external plugin*.
 Register this repo (or your fork UwU) to activate it.